-8. Proceed to JCE Policy File on page 78.
+8. Proceed to Step 2: If You are Using AES-256 Encryption, Install the JCE Policy File on page 77.
 Later in this procedure, you will restart the services to have the configuration changes in core-site.xml take effect.